xlucas/xlucas.github.io/_posts/2017-05-08-github-pages-ovh-ssl-gateway.markdown

 ---
-title: SSL on github pages with a custom domain for free
+title: Free github-pages CNAME over SSL
-teaser: Use the OVH SSL Gateway to serve your github pages over SSL for free
+teaser: OVH SSL Gateway serves your github pages on a custom domain over SSL for free.
 image: /images/logo.png
 comments: true
 category: guides
 tags: [github, ovh]
 ---

-## The limitation
+> #### The limitation
-Github pages are a great way to quickly host your personal blog, repository homepage and any other static content.
-Combined with [Jekyll][jekyll] you have enough to host a free, beautiful, highly-configurable website.
-Github reserves a subdomain of `github.io` for each user.
-But what if you want to use a domain name you own instead?
-Well, github supports [custom domains][github-custom-domain].
-However, if you try to reach your domain in https you will find out that the certificate is invalid and the connection is insecure!
+> Github pages are a great way to quickly host your personal blog, repository
+> homepage and any other static content.
+Combined with [Jekyll][jekyll] you have
+> enough to host a free, beautiful, highly-configurable website.
+Github reserves
+> a subdomain of `github.io` for each user.
+But what if you want to use a domain
+> name you own instead?
+Well, github supports [custom
+> domains][github-custom-domain].
+However, if you try to reach your domain over
+> https you will find out that the certificate is invalid and the connection is
+> insecure!
 That's because *github don't support SSL on custom domains*.

 ## OVH SSL Gateway
 Since a few months, [OVH][ovh-com] proposes amongst its offers a reverse proxy